 On the other hand, you might also want to have company records with multiple company domains:

-- Multiple Countries: When a single company is active in multiple countries and has multiple domains (e.g., walmart.com & walmart.ca).
+- Multiple Countries: When a single company is active in multiple countries and has multiple domains (e.g. walmart.com & walmart.ca).

 - Different Brands: When a single company has various brands but you are only selling to the parent company.

 Once you’ve defined what makes a unique contact or company, the next step is setting rules to find duplicates in HubSpot.
-Clear rules help maintain data integrity and ensure your database stays clean and efficient.

-Identifying Duplicate Contacts
+Finding Duplicate Contacts in HubSpot

 For contacts, identifying duplicates is usually straightforward.
 Here are some common examples:

-- Mobile Phone Number: Combine the first and last name with the mobile phone number to identify duplicates.
+- (Mobile) Phone Number: Combine the first and last name with the (mobile) phone number to identify duplicates.

 - Company Name: Add the associated company’s name.